TaygaHoshi/tt-project/Lists/List of Rules - Combat.md

 + A running creature can't take actions, rapid actions, prepared actions or full-turn actions.

 ## Flying
-+ If a creature can fly, their flight speed is equal to their walking speed.
-Flight speed can be used vertically or horizontally.
++ If a creature can fly, their flight speed is equal to their walking speed unless specified otherwise.
++ Flight speed can be used vertically or horizontally.
 However, ascending takes up 4 flight speed per meter ascended.
 + A flying creature can't use its walking speed unless they land.
 + If a creature is flying, they are unaffected by any effects on the ground, unless the effect is tall enough to reach it.